tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-06-26-frameworks.md

 And for extra impact get good at naming them and embedding them in processes to achieve the outcomes they want.

-I’m going to try and walk through what this all means, show four example frameworks from my real consulting clients and end on some ways you can practice making frameworks.
+I’m going to try and walk through what this all means, show four case studies from my consulting work and end on some ways you can practice making frameworks.

 ## Definitions of Models & Frameworks